 NEDS

-136 Referred Cases
+135 Referred Cases

-16 Organ Donors
+15 Organ Donors

-37 Tissue Donors
+68 Tissue Donors

-12 Organ & Tissue Donors
+15 Organ & Tissue Donors

 Cremations: Over 11,000 decedents are cremated in Maine annually.
 By statute, every request for cremation must be reviewed and approved by a Medical Examiner to ensure the death was either natural and did not need to be reported to the OCME or has been reported and was appropriately certified.
-Field Medical Examiners have the authority to sign cremation releases and are usually the preferred source for most funeral directors.
-Often, however, the Field Medical Examiners are not available, and the OCME assists local funeral homes and grieving families by reviewing the cases and signing cremation releases that are faxed or e-mailed directly to the office.
-In 2019, the Chief and Deputy Chief signed a total of 2,980 cremation releases; all other cremation releases were signed by field Medical Examiners.
+In addition to the Chief and Deputy Chief Medical Examiners, the Field Medical Examiners and Medicolegal Death Investigators have the authority to sign cremation releases.
+In 2020, the Chief and Deputy Chief signed a total of 1,728 cremation releases; all other cremation releases were signed by field Medical Examiners.